cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

 * The `+Add v` gives us a drop-down.
 Select `Marketplace`.
-    * This is where we can get Ubuntu Linux VM images at no cost.
+    * This is where we can get Ubuntu Linux VM images at no cost
+    * Don't need to enter anything in the search bar: The Ubuntu Server choice is just there.

 <BR><BR>